vedw3je/vedw3je/README.md

 ### 🚀 Featured Projects
 - ✈️ **JetLageed : Flight Delay Prediction App** – Built using Flutter + Flask + ML model
--

----

-> 💬 *“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*

----